 Stone is beloved across America and Europe and has been producing some seriously great IPAs for more than 20 years.
 Their Delicious IPA does what it says on the can – it is a gluten-reduced beer that tastes damn delicious!
 A blend of Lemondrop and El Dorado hops means that this gluten-reduced IPA is bright and citrusy.
 It has less than 10 parts of gluten per million, meaning that it is well below the FDA’s gluten-free maximum of 20 ppm.

 Ground Breaker is committed to using local produce and ingredients out of their home town of Portland.
 They use Oregon hops and fruit in their wide range of celiac-friendly beer.
-While their Pale Ale and Dark Ale are good, they are really known for their stand-out IPAs.
+Pale Ale and Dark Ale stand-out IPAs.
 They have five on rotation, all with different levels of hoppiness.
-If you happen to be in Portland, make sure you stop by their fully gluten-free Gastropub for burgers, pizzas, and of course – more beer.
+Make sure you stop by their fully gluten-free Gastropub for burgers, pizzas, and of course – more beer.

 8. Glutenberg IPA (Gluten-free)